goopscoop/nbgunsmith/README.md

 This is a static, front end only site using Handlebars templates and jQuery.

-To run, simply open index.html on the root directory.
+To run, start a simple server from the root directory.
+On my local machine `srv`.

 ## Working with Templates